-504.39 Forms and Falsework.
+504.44 Forms and Falsework.
 Forms and falsework shall conform to subsections 601.09 and 601.11 respectively.

-504.40 Reinforcing Steel.
-Reinforcing steel shall be installed in accordance with this specification and Section 602.
+504.45 Reinforcing Steel.
+Reinforcing steel shall be installed per this specification and Section 602.

-504.41 Structural Concrete.
-Structural concrete shall be placed in accordance with this specification and Section 601.
+504.46 Structural Concrete.
+Structural concrete shall be placed per this specification and Section 601.

-504.42 Acceptance.
+504.47 Acceptance.
 Material for the soil nail retaining wall will be accepted based on the manufacturer production certification or from production records.
 Construction of the soil nail retaining wall will be accepted based on survey, visual inspection, and the relevant production testing records.